ktor-doc-jp/ktor-doc-jp/pages/quickstart/intellij-idea.md

 ![Ktor IntelliJ: Program Run](/pages/quickstart/intellij-idea/program-run.png)

-This will also create a run configuration in the upper right part of intelliJ, that will allow to run this configuration again easily:
+This will also create a run configuration in the upper-right part of IntelliJ, that will allow running this configuration again easily:

 ![Ktor IntelliJ: Program Run Config](/pages/quickstart/intellij-idea/program-run-config.png)

 This will start the Netty web server.
-In your browser enter the url:  localhost:8080
+In your browser enter the URL:  localhost:8080
-And you should see your example blog plage.
+And you should see your example blog page.

 ![Ktor IntelliJ: Website](/pages/quickstart/intellij-idea/website.png)

 ## Improve the app with the Application object

-The setup above has a lot of nested blocks and is not the best for starting to add functionality to your app.
+The setup above has a lot of nested blocks and is not ideal for starting to add functionality to your app.
 We can improve it by using the Application object and referring to that from an embeddedServer call in the main function.